 - Better sensory regulation and less overstimulation

-It feels like a firm, safe hug that does not let go.
+It feels like a firm, safe hug that doesn't let go.

-Weighted stuffed animal vs weighted blanket – what do you choose?
+Weighted plush toy vs weighted blanket – what do you choose?

-A weighted stuffed animal is portable, discreet and ideal for daytime or at school.
+A weighted plush toy is portable, discreet, and ideal for daytime or at school.
 A weighted blanket provides broader coverage and is better for full relaxation in bed.
-The Hugsback weighted stuffed animal (2 kg) combines the best of both.
+The Hugsback weighted plush toy (2 kg) combines the best of both.

-The Hugsback weighted stuffed animal: safe sensory pressure for autism
+The Hugsback weighted plush toy: safe sensory pressure in autism

-The Hugsback weighted stuffed animal is specially designed to apply safe sensory pressure in a warm, accessible way.
-With 2 kg of evenly distributed weight and ultra-soft fabric, it provides constant, calming pressure that gives predictability and safety.
+The Hugsback weighted plush toy is specially designed to apply safe sensory pressure in a warm, accessible way.
+With 2 kg of evenly distributed weight and ultra-soft fabric, it provides constant, soothing pressure that offers predictability and safety.

 Benefits: